gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

     ./manage_externals/checkout_externals --help

 To confirm a successful download of all components, you can run ``checkout_externals`` with the status flag to show the status of the externals:

 .. code-block:: console

     ./manage_externals/checkout_externals -S

 This should show a clean status for all externals, with no characters in the first two columns of output, as in this example:

 .. _top_level_dir_structure:

 .. code-block:: console

    Checking status of externals: model, stochastic_physics, fv3, ccpp/framework, atmos_cubed_sphere, ccpp/physics, fms, nems, tests/produtil/nceplibs-pyprodutil, fv3gfs_interface, nems_interface, cime,
       ./cime
       ./src/model
       ./src/model/FMS
       ./src/model/FV3
       ./src/model/FV3/atmos_cubed_sphere
       ./src/model/FV3/ccpp/framework
       ./src/model/FV3/ccpp/physics
       ./src/model/FV3/cime
       ./src/model/NEMS
       ./src/model/NEMS/cime/
       ./src/model/NEMS/tests/produtil/NCEPLIBS-pyprodutil
       ./src/model/stochastic_physics

-You should now have a complete copy of the source code in your /path/to/my_ufs_sandbox.

-If there were problems obtaining an external, you might instead see something like:
+If there were problems obtaining an external, users might instead see something like:

 .. code-block:: console

     e-  ./src/model/FV3

 This might happen if there was an unexpected interruption while downloading.
 First try rerunning ``./manage_externals/checkout_externals``.
 If there is still a problem, try running with logging turned on using:

 .. code-block:: console